Think Global: History

 The TH!NK city Electric Vehicle (EV) Demonstration Program Project was initiated late 2001, and completed in April 2005.
 US.
 Partners include Federal, State and Municipal agencies as well as commercial partners.
 Phase I, consisted of placement of the vehicles in demonstration programs, and it was completed in 2002.
 Phase II, the monitoring of these programs was completed in 2004.
 Phase III, the decommissioning and/or exporting of vehicles concluded in 2005.
 Phase I - the Program successfully assigned 192 EV's with customers (including Hertz) in the state of California, 109 in New York (including loaner and demo vehicles), 16 in Georgia, 7 to customers outside of the US and 52 in Ford's internal operations in Dearborn, Michigan for a total of 376 vehicles.
 Phase II – the monitoring of the operational fleet was ongoing and completed in 2004, and all vehicles were returned throughout 2004 and 2005.
 The Department of Energy (DOE) was involved with the monitoring of the New York Power Authority / TH!NK Clean Commute Program units through partnership with Electric Transportation Engineering Corporation (ETEC), which filed separate reports to DOE.
 The remainder of the field fleet was monitored through Ford's internal operations.
 Vehicles were retired from lease operation throughout the program for various operator reasons.
 Some of the vehicles were involved in re-leasing operations.
 At the end of the program, 376 vehicles had been involved, 372 of which were available for customer use while 4 were engineering prototype and study vehicles.
 At the end of leases, City vehicles have been decommissioned and/or exported to KamKorp in Norway.
 By April 2005, the last of the City vehicles had been returned and processed or exported to Norway.

 Production ceased in 2002, after 1,005 units had been made.
 Many of these cars participated in station car projects in California and in New York City.

 Probably due to changes in the California zero-emissions vehicle policy, Ford gave up THINK on January 31, 2003.
 The company was sold to KamKorp, owned by Indian businessman Kamal Siddiqi.
 Development of a successor to the City was subsequently halted.
 The used cars from US and UK have been re-exported to Norway where they are in high demand due to the government's policy to promote the use of electrical cars (EVs are exempt from taxes, have free parking, pass toll roads for free, and are allowed to drive in the bus lanes avoiding traffic congestion).

+A controversy erupted when Ford decided to crush off-lease TH!NK City cars stockpiled in the U.S. After protesting by environmentalist groups, including a Greenpeace rally on the roof of Ford's Norway offices, Ford decided to ship the excess vehicles to Norway.